Data sources

 Every fact, sourced.

 The factual layer of Yesterly is real.
-Each card is assembled from licensed archives and official records.
+Each card is assembled from licensed archives, official records, and a curated cultural database.
 Below is where every piece of data on a card comes from.

-Number-one and top-five songs come from the official national charts of the country you choose during onboarding, licensed directly from the chart authority.
+Number-one and top-five chart positions come from the official national charts of the country you choose during onboarding, licensed directly from the chart authority.
+Magazine adds the chart story — how many weeks the song spent at #1.
 Thirty-second previews come from Apple Music and Spotify under their respective developer agreements.

 Weather